Our Patrons come from a huge variety of roles across the horse world

 Zara actively supports many charities, including the Sargent Cancer Care Trust and the Lucy Air Ambulance for Children.

 In 2006 Zara was voted BBC Sports Personality of the Year.
 Beyond her successful equestrian career, Zara is a qualified physiotherapist and a keen sportswoman.
-She lives in Gloucestershire with her husband, former England Rugby Union captain Mike Tindall and their two daughters, as well as their three dogs.
+She lives in Gloucestershire with her husband, former England Rugby Union captain Mike Tindall and their three children, as well as their three dogs.

 My horses perform on the world stage and their health and welfare is not only scrutinised by me and my team but also by professionals at every competition we take part in.
 In stark contrast, there are many millions of horses here in the UK and all over the world whose welfare depends on charities like World Horse Welfare so I am proud to support their important work.